lab1092/blender-manual_ja/manual/render/post_process/edges.rst

 For example, if you take a grid and distribute red and yellow pixels evenly across it, the image would appear to be orange.

-The :guilabel:`Dither` value ranges from 0 to 2.
+The *Dither* value ranges from 0 to 2.